AhmedKorwash/Face-Detection-Authorize-System-C-.NET/README.md

 This is just sample and need your edit to cusotmize it for your application to run.

-# EmguCV is using OpenCV to done funcionality correctly
+# EmguCV using OpenCV to done funcionality correctly

 # First Step before Start
  Please Check Program class and modify it </br>